CityofPittsburgh/data-rivers/README.md

 You'll see that we use the variables `GCLOUD_PROJECT` and `GCS_PREFIX` throughout the scripts.
 In your local environment, these should be set to `data-rivers-testing` and `pghpa_test`, respectively (this is extremely important).
 In the production environment (hosted via Cloud Composer), the variables are set to `data-rivers` and `pghpa`.
 This gives us a testing sandbox for local development while walling off the production environment from code that hasn't yet been merged and deployed from `master`.

+## Tests/Deployment
+Write tests for every new Dataflow script.
+You can execute the entire test suite by running `pytest` from the project root (please do so before making any new pull requests).

+We have [Google Cloud Build](https://cloud.google.com/cloud-build) linked to this repository, which will run the test suite on any new pull request.
+Don't merge a PR before you get a green dot to the left of the blue Cloud Build icon.
+If there's a failure, click "Details", then on the next page, "View more details on Google Cloud Build" to examine the logs and see what went wrong.

+Cloud Build automatically copies the repository to Cloud Storage when changes are merged to the `master` branch.
+The configuration for this is stored in `cloudbuild.yaml`; this file then runs the `deploy` command defined in the `Makefile`.

+You can check out our Cloud Build setup [here](https://console.cloud.google.com/cloud-build/dashboard?authuser=1&project=data-rivers)
+(you must be logged in with your GCP Google account).
+There you'll see the configuration of our triggers, as well as a build history with helpfully verbose logging.

 ## Backfilling data
 When you write and deploy a new DAG, there will often be historical data that you'll want to load to BigQuery.
 The best way I (James, Nov.
 2020) have found to do this is to run a one-off script to download the historical data into a directory named